kC0pter/BuildCollection/builds/index.md

 In this section you will find a collection of various builds.
 They are ordered in subcategories and tagged with certain tags.

-Possible tags are: PVE, PVP, Raid, Summit, FreeRoam, Missions, Legendary, Heroic,
+Possible tags are: PVE, PVP,
+Raid, Summit, FreeRoam, Missions,
+Legendary, Heroic,
-Shotgun, AR, SMG, Marksman, LMG, Pistol
+Shotgun, AR, SMG, Marksman, LMG, Pistol,
+Gearset, Brandset, Improvised,
+Shield, NoShield

 To add new builds make a pullrequest with the new build in the given format placed in the corresponding subcategory.